minio/docs/source/administration/identity-access-management/oidc-access-management.rst

 MinIO provides an example Go application :minio-git:`web-identity.go <minio/blob/master/docs/sts/web-identity.go>` that handles the full login flow.

-OIDC users can alternatively create :ref:`access keys <minio-idp-service-account>`.
-Access Keys are long-lived credentials which inherit their privileges from the parent user.
-The parent user can further restrict those privileges while creating the access keys.
-To create a new access key, log into the :ref:`MinIO Console <minio-console>` using the OIDC-managed user credentials.
-From the :guilabel:`Identity` section of the left navigation, select :guilabel:`Access Keys` followed by the :guilabel:`Create access keys +` button.

 Identifying the JWT Claim Value
 +++++++++++++++++++++++++++++++